silnrsi/font-ruwudu/documentation/source/design.md

 ---
 title: Ruwudu - Design
-fontversion: 2.000
+fontversion: 3.000
 ---

 Ruwudu is the Manga word for "writing".
 This style of writing is used by the Manga people in Niger, West Africa.
 This font was initially designed as a lighter or companion version of [Alkalami Regular](https://software.sil.org/alkalami/).
 The design is still very much influenced by the Rubutun Kano style, but was based on samples of footnotes from the market edition manuscripts.
 These were made with a monoline tool, likely a ball point pen or something similar.
 The extreme swashes and tails of Alkalami are replaced by more classic and reserved shapes.

-One font from this typeface family is included in the *Ruwudu* release:
+Four weights for this typeface family are included:

     - Ruwudu Regular
+    - Ruwudu Medium
+    - Ruwudu SemiBold
+    - Ruwudu Bold

 ## Type Samples